 Edward is a corkscrew that implements the foil cutter with two cutting wheels at the bottom of its arms.
 It is designed to be as intuitive as possible, adding as little as the new function needed.
 Its mechanical heart is highlighted by the translucent plastic and since it looks like a human, it stands to save space on laid tables.

-100 x 100 tobeus is an exhibition that took place in December 2012 at the MOST in Milano.
+100 x 100 tobeus took place in December 2012 at the MOST in Milano.
 It showcased a hundred unique wooden cars based on the Tobeus format, hand made by Mastro Giovanni in Brianza and designed by a hundred different designers.

 Main sponsors of the event were Alessi and Corraini Edizioni, who published the exhibition catalogue.

-Keeping the structure simple is what led to Studio, come from a simple constructive idea put together in a linear way of assembly.
-Its raised height makes it comfortable for different kind of tasks.
+Keeping the structure simple is what led to Studio, come from a simple constructive idea, put together in a linear way of assembly.
+Its raised height makes it comfortable for different kinds of tasks.

 Despite the thinness of the sheets the folded metal structure is strong and stiff.
 Footrests and legs are connected with standard screws and the legs themselves are anchored beneath the wooden seat.
 Since welding is unnecessary it is less expensive and easier to manufacture and ship.

-Working on this project literally meant to be on site with skilled CNC tube bending machine operators, facing design, technical and technology problems as well as budget constrains.
+Working on this project literally meant to be on site with skilled CNC tube bending machine operators, facing technical and technology problems as well as budget constrains.

 Belca is a little company, well-established in the crowded panorama of contract and community chairs in Italy.
 Wired is the first example of a collaboration due to create its own portfolio, headed to meet aesthetical and not anymore only-functional needs.

-Not unlike Enzo Mari's iconic Bilancia, this project focuses on simplicity, materials and graphics.
+Not unlike Enzo Mari's iconic Bilancia, this project focuses on simplicity, materials and clear graphics.

 Manufactured in Italy in two sizes.